Bureau of Voter Registration Services

 The Bureau of Voter Registration Services has two primary functions: (1) to act as the state's 68th county with regard to the intake and process of voter registration; and (2) to coordinate and manage statewide voter registration processes and issues.
 Its policies, processes and procedures are designed not to intrude on the constitutional powers vested in the Supervisors of Elections.

-The Bureau of Voter Registration Services is divided into four sections with a total of 18 full-time positions to manage and implement its business functions:
+The Bureau of Voter Registration Services is divided into three sections with a total of 18 full-time positions to manage and implement its business functions: